Waterfall VS Agile Methodology

 - As the testing and development go concurrently so the risk of bugs is quite low.
 The bugs will remove simultaneously and a quality product will deliver at the end.

-- If the deadline is near or the product has to be launched in the market early then it’s quite beneficial because we have the working software and beta version can be launched.
+- If the deadline is near or the product launch in the market early then it’s quite beneficial because we have the working software and beta version can be launch.
 We can add more functionalities later.

 There are some limitations of an agile approach that it is not suitable for small projects and it involves a lot of customer feedback but above all, it’s quite a useful approach because it focuses on customer satisfaction.